Probing departures from $\Lambda$CDM by late-time datasets: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we have carried out a comprehensive Bayesian MCMC analysis of several cosmological models including $\Lambda$CDM, o$\Lambda$CDM, $\omega$CDM, $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, BA, and GEDE using the most recent BAO from more than 14 million galaxies and quasars drawn from the DESI Data Release 2 in combination with CC and multiple Type Ia supernova (SNe~Ia) compilations (Pantheon$^+$, DES-SN5Y, and Union3).
-We constrain the key cosmological parameters ($h$, $\Omega_m$, $\Omega_k$, $\omega_0$, $\omega_a$, and $\Delta$) to show the deviation of each dark energy model from the $\Lambda$CDM model.
+In this work, we have carried out a comprehensive Bayesian MCMC analysis of several cosmological models including $\Lambda$CDM, o$\Lambda$CDM, $\omega$CDM, $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, BA, and GEDE using the most recent BAO measurements from more than 14 million galaxies and quasars drawn from the DESI Data Release 2 in combination with CC and different Type Ia supernova (SNe~Ia) catalogs (Pantheon$^+$, DES-Dovekie, and Union3).
+We constrain the key cosmological parameters ($h$, $\Omega_m$, $\Omega_k$, $\omega_0$, $\omega_a$, and $\Delta$) to investigate the preference for dynamical dark energy over the cosmological constant $\Lambda$.

-Our results show that, using the CC data alone, the $\Lambda$CDM model produces $h = 0.662^{+0.053}_{-0.048}$ as a reference value.
-Other dark energy models predict slightly higher values $h$, with deviations below $1.5\sigma$, which show no significant tension.
-When combining CC data with DESI DR2 and various SNe~Ia samples (Pantheon$^+$, DES-SN5Y, Union3), the inferred values $h$ show dataset dependent tensions, negligible to moderate relative to $\Lambda$CDM below $2\sigma$.
-Models such as o$\Lambda$CDM, o$\omega$CDM, and $\omega$CDM show mild deviations, while the GEDE model exhibits tensions of up to $\sim2\sigma$.
-The matter density parameter $\Omega_m$ shows an even smaller deviation, with most models showing a negligible to mild tension ($<1.5\sigma$).
-In general, all dark energy models are statistically consistent with the prediction of $\Lambda$CDM for $\Omega_m$.